v-mholloway/edge-developer.es-ES/microsoft-edge/devtools-guide-chromium/speed/get-started.md

 *   Please leave [feedback](#feedback) on this tutorial.
 I really do use the data to make better tutorials for you.
 -->

-## Contactar al equipo de Microsoft Edge DevTools
+## <a name="getting-in-touch-with-the-microsoft-edge-devtools-team"></a>Contactar al equipo de Microsoft Edge DevTools

 [!INCLUDE [contact DevTools team note](../includes/contact-devtools-team-note.md)]